sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

         """
         raise NotImplementedError

-    def get_num_psus(self):
+    def get_num_psus(self, device_index):
         """
-        Retrieves the number of power supply units available on the portable console device.
+        Retrieves the number of power supply units available on a specific portable console device.

+        :param device_index: An integer, the index (0-based) of the portable console device.
-        :return: An integer, the number of power supply units available on all the portable console devices.
+        :return: An integer, the number of power supply units available on the specific portable console device.
         """
         raise NotImplementedError